The Oldest House in Santa Fe

 The Cathedral Basilica of St. Francis of Assisi is one block away from the Plaza and is a Roman Catholic church.

-The Cathedral is also known as St. Francis Cathedral was built between 1869 and 1886 with a French Romanesque Revival style.
-Saint Francis of Assisi also happened to be the Patron Saint of Santa Fe.
+The Cathedral is known as St. Francis Cathedral was built between 1869 and 1886 with a French Romanesque Revival style.

-Intricate carved doors of St. Francis Cathedral
+Intricate carved doors of St. Francis Cathedral in Santa Fe with different scenes of people in each square on the doors.

 Cathedral Park